KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 * Reward ideas for all bosses
   * Similar to RS3, have the niche of the weapons be (comparitively to its target level area) mediocre damage but high accuracy
   * There is no "niche" for the armour though, assuming the GWD1 rewards are based on OSRS, considering Nex would only drop armour for one combat style (as the main difference between Nex armour and GWD2 armour is that the latter does not provide prayer/hp bonus)
+    * Have the niche be low defense but accuracy in exchange for that defense

 ### Elder God Wars
 * Reward ideas for all fronts